RameshSabhavath/Ramesh_Sabhavath-Portfolio/README.md

 • Passionate aspiring Data Analyst skilled in transforming raw data into actionable insights.
 • Practical experience with data analysis tools, techniques, and problem-solving
-• Eager to learn, grow, and apply analytical expertise to real-world challenges
+• Eager to learn, grow, and apply analytical expertise to real-world challenges.
 • Strong problem-solving mindset , Dedicated to leveraging data-driven approaches to support smarter decision-making.

 ## 💼 About Me